David Oyelowo: Early life and education

 Oyelowo was born on 1 April 1976 in Oxford, Oxfordshire, to Nigerian parents.
-His father, Stephen, is from Oyo State, South West Nigeria, while his mother is Igbo from South East Nigeria.
+His father, Stephen, is from Oyo State, South West Nigeria, while his mother is from South East Nigeria.
 He was brought up as a Baptist.
 He grew up on an estate in Tooting Bec, south London, until he was six, when his family moved to Lagos, Nigeria, where his father worked for the national airline and his mother worked for a railway company.
 Oyelowo grew up idolising Sidney Poitier and Denzel Washington.

 Oyelowo is an omoba (or prince) of the Yoruba people in the Nigerian chieftaincy system, his grandfather having been king of "a part of Oyo State called Awe".
 He has commented of his background: "It sounds way more impressive than it actually is.
 There are so many royal families in Africa", "royal families are a dime a dozen in Nigeria"; "what we think of as royalty in the UK is very different to royalty in Nigeria: if you were to throw a stone there, you would hit about 30 princes.
 So, it's a bit more like being the Prince of Islington: it was useful for getting dates but probably not much else."

 Oyelowo attended a "military-style" boarding-school named Lagos State Model College Meiran (now Lagos State Model Junior College Meiran.
 His family returned to London when Oyelowo was 14, settling in Islington.

 While enrolled in theatre studies at City and Islington College, his teacher suggested that he become an actor.
 Oyelowo enrolled for a year in an acting foundation course, at the London Academy of Music and Dramatic Art (LAMDA).
 He finished his three-year training in 1998.

 He also spent time with the National Youth Theatre.